woonzf/odin-memory-card/README.md

 A memory card game inspired by Pokémon, featuring Generation 1 characters and Pokémon (sprites and cries from [PokéAPI](https://pokeapi.co/)).

-Made with React + Vite (and also nostalgia, Pokémon Red is my first Pokémon game on an Atomic Purple Game Boy Color...)
+Made with React + Vite.

 ### Game Features: